moq-wg/moq-transport/draft-ietf-moq-transport.md

 MoqTransport requires a long-lived and stateful session.
 However, a service provider needs the ability to shutdown/restart a server without waiting for all sessions to drain naturally, as that can take days for long-form media.

-MoqTransport accomplishes this via the GOAWAY message ({{message-goaway}}).
-The server sends a GOAWAY message which signals the client to establish a new session.
-The GOAWAY message MAY contain a URI for the new session, useful in some load balancing schemes, otherwise the current URI is reused.
-The server SHOULD terminate the session with GOAWAY Failure after a sufficient timeout, otherwise a misbehaving client could prevent a drain.
+MoqTransport avoids this via the GOAWAY message ({{message-goaway}}).

+The server sends a GOAWAY message, signaling that the client should establish a new session and migrate any active subscriptions.
+The GOAWAY message may contain a new URI for the new session, useful in some load balancing schemes, otherwise the current URI is reused.
+The server SHOULD terminate the session with GOAWAY Timeout after a sufficient timeout if a stubborn client is preventing a drain.

+The GOAWAY message does not impact subscription state.
+A subscriber SHOULD terminate existing subscriptions while a publisher MAY reject new subscriptions while in this draining state.
+Note that server may be a subscriber, in which case it should send a GOAWAY message followed by any UNSUBSCRIBE messages.

-It's RECOMMENDED that session migration is performed transparently to the application.
-This involves establishing the new session in the background and migrating all active subscriptions/announcements from the old session.
-The client terminates the old session with NO\_ERROR once there are no more active subscriptions.
-The client MAY choose to delay if OBJECTs are queued on the network, but needs to be prepared to receive a GOAWAY Failure from the server if it waits too long.
+The client receives a GOAWAY message and determines when to terminate the session.
+It's RECOMMENDED that the client waits until all active subscriptions have terminated and then closes the session with NO\_ERROR.
+This should be performed transparently to the application which involves establishing the new session in the background and migrating all active subscriptions/announcements from the old session.
+The client may choose to delay closing the session if OBJECTs are queued or inflight, but needs to be prepared to receive a GOAWAY Timeout from the server if it takes too long.

-The GOAWAY message does not change the state of active subscriptions.
-It is RECOMMENDED that the subscriber close existing subscriptions with an UNSUBSCRIBE message and the client close the connection once all subscriptions have terminated.
-An endpoint MAY reject new subscriptions while in the draining state.

 # Prioritization and Congestion Response {#priority-congestion}